Michkail/ProfileAPIs/README.md

          \_____ requirements.py
 ```

-## Only one model is needed for the project, you can call it Profile & ProfileStatus.
+## Only two model is needed for the project, you can call it Profile & ProfileStatus.
 It must have the following fields:
-### Profile
+### Model for Profile
 ```
 ♬  user
 ♫  bio